Open Bible with highlighted verse 1 John 4:8 God is love

 Theological Depth of “God Is Love”

-The love of God is revealed in the Trinity—Father, Son, and Spirit in perfect unity.
-The sending of Jesus into the world (John 1:14; Philippians 2:6–8) is the ultimate overflow of divine love.
+The love of God is revealed in the Trinity—Father, Son and Spirit existing in perfect unity, relationship and harmony.
+From eternity, divine love has been fully expressed within the relationship of the Trinity itself.
+The sending of Jesus into the world (John 1:14; Philippians 2:6–8) is the ultimate overflow of that divine love, showing God’s willingness to enter human suffering in order to bring salvation and redemption to humanity.
+Through Christ, believers see the depth, sacrifice and personal nature of God’s love more clearly.

 Love as the Lens for God’s Actions